If you’re having any sort of problems with your braces then this article is for you.

 The tight fitting of the braces will often be felt as sensitivity in the teeth.
 You should be using a good quality fluoride based toothpaste as a matter of course, but if not, do switch to one.

-Fluoride helps strengthen the enamel, and can too help with healing which may ease the feeling of sensitivity you have in the teeth.
+Fluoride helps strengthen the enamel, and can also help protect the outside surface of the teeth from future decay.
 We are fans of Oral-B’s Pro Expert paste.

+Different sensitive toothpastes have different active ingredients, which means that they work slightly differently.
 If you have always had sensitive teeth and really want to tackle the issue, many swear by Sensodyne Complete Protection.
+If this doesn’t work for you it is worth trying a different brand.

 Mouthwash for Brace Pain